-For each scoring ceiling (30, 25 or 20 points), scoring bands have been defined in which minimum and maximum scores are provided for different quality standards [Table 2].
+For each scoring ceiling (30, 25 or 20 points), scoring bands have been defined in which minimum and maximum scores are provided for each of the four scoring definitions [Table 2].
 The alignment of these scoring bands with qualitative assessment definitions has been done with a view to achieving a coherent approach to assessment among assessors and countries.

-The total number of points (out of a maximum of 100) is calculated automatically by the online evaluation tool and is the sum of the scores given to each award criterion.
+The total number of points is calculated automatically by the online evaluation tool and is the sum of the scores given to each award criterion.
 Experts should not use half-points or decimals.